glouw/openempire/README.md

 * Ensemble Studios for many gifted childhood memories
 * Forgotten Empires for keeping the spirit of Age of Empires II alive

-Dedicated to Ondrej who I met walking across England as he hiked from Scotland to Spain.
+Dedicated to Ondrej whom I met hiking across England as he hiked from Scotland to Spain.

 For the Josh Master.
-Volare, my friend.
+Volare, my friend, wherever you are.